How to find an industrial placement for your IT degree

 Apply early for the best chance of getting a technology placement

 Don’t be surprised if employers close their applications before the stated deadline.
 If they get plenty of good applications early on then it makes sense for them to stop accepting more.
 To make sure you don’t miss out, start making applications as soon as they open at employers you like.
 Applications could open as early as August before you start your second year.
 IT placement deadlines with larger employers often fall between the end of October and the new year, but some employers, particularly smaller ones, accept applications right up until the summer before the placement is due to start.

 Don’t let location hold you back if you don’t need to be based in a particular part of the UK.

 Quality, rather than quantity, is a good mantra to go by; however, you shouldn’t put all your eggs in one basket by only applying to one or two employers.
 On the other hand, there’s no point applying to organisations that wouldn’t be a good match for the type of work you want to do.

-Do your research to find a good number of employers you want to apply to – we suggest you narrow it down to between five and ten.
-Use our employer hubs as a starting point and follow up on any employers that your university tells you about.
-Good research will also help you with the ‘Why do you want to work for us?’ question.
+Do your research to find a good number of technology employers you want to apply to – we suggest you narrow it down to between five and ten.
+Use our technology employer hubs as a starting point and follow up on any employers that your university tells you about.
+Good research into what the employer does and what the placement role involves will also help you with the ‘Why do you want to work for us?’ question.

 Good applications can’t be rushed, so schedule in time in advance to complete them.
 If the initial application involves submitting an online form and/or covering letter and CV, you’ll need to put aside an afternoon or evening to complete it.
 Less time is needed for applications that only require you to give basic details about yourself at this stage.